 The present study revealed that ethanolic extract of turkey berry had the highest antioxidant capacity using FRAP and H2O2 scavenging assay, meanwhile ethyl acetate extract of turkey berry had the highest antioxidant capacity using CUPRAC assay.
 Ethyl acetate of round green eggplant had the highest phosphomolybdenum antioxidant capacity, and ethyl acetate extract of black nightshade had the highest antioxidant capacity using BCB assay.

 Quercetin has first redox potential −0.11 V, lower than reduction potential of CUPRAC reagent and FRAP reagent [29].
-Therefore, quercetin showed good antioxidant capacity using CUPRAC and FRAP assay.
+Therefore, quercetin showed agood antioxidant capacity using CUPRAC and FRAP assay.

 Copper, free, and in phenanthroline complex has low reduction potential.
 This low reduction potential enhances redox cycling, a repeat redox reaction [8].
 Therefore, a high concentration of extract is required to reduce Cu2 to Cu+ and make higher EC50 value.

 Hydrogen peroxide has redox potential 1.776 V [26].
 Any compound with lower reduction potential than 1.776 V can be detected using H2O2 scavenging assay.
-Several studies revealed that flavonoid, phenolic, and carotenoid compound has lower reduction potential than hydrogen peroxide [30-32].
+Several studies revealed that flavonoid, phenolic, and carotenoid compound has the lower reduction potential than hydrogen peroxide [30-32].
 Therefore, in the present study, all extract showed high antioxidant capacity (low IC50) because there were many compounds could scavenge hydrogen peroxide.

 There are two steps in phosphomolybdenum complex formation.
 The first step is formation of 12-molybdophosphoric acid (12-MPA) (Mo VI), and the next step is a reduction of 12-MPA to phosphomolybdenum complex (Mo V) by antioxidant.
-The stoichiometric of Mo (VI) and 12- MPA is 6:1 [33].
+The stoichiometry of Mo (VI) and 12- MPA is 6:1 [33].
 In the present study which was adopted from Prieto et al. [12], the amount of ammonium molybdate which was used too low, so that only a little 12-MPA formed and then react with antioxidant and gave phosphomolybdenum complex.
-It might be still many excessive antioxidant in sample will oxidize again Mo (V) to Mo
+It might be still many excessive antioxidants in sample will oxidize again Mo (V) to Mo

 (VI).
 These reactions will be repeated in many times between Mo (VI) to Mo (V) and Mo (V) to Mo (VI); therefore, it denoted that the extract had higher EC50 phosphomolydenum capacity.

 Antioxidant capacity using BCB assay is correlated to solubility, antioxidant structure, and chemical bond.
 The presence of hydrogen bonding between phenolic and emulgator Tween 20 will decrease antioxidant capacity of phenolic acid [34].
-This study corresponding to result of the present study, where phenolic was not correlated with antioxidant capacity using BCB assay.
+This study corresponding to the result of the present study, where phenolic was not correlated with antioxidant capacity using BCB assay.